The Center for Book Arts 2020 Faculty Fellows are Wael Morcos and Jon Key.

 Their investment in queer and diasporic identities has guided them in developing a process rooted in community-building within multicultural contexts.
 To facilitate understanding while avoiding oversimplification, they leverage design choices as guideposts between the injustices of the past and a more equitable future.
 With a strong emphasis on language and letter design, Morcos Key translates clients’ stories and missions into visual identity, print, and digital systems.
 Much of the work produced by the studio is premised on the interplay of text, language, heritage, and function.

-Morcos Key Makes/Reads takes viewers through a selection of print materials designed by Wael Morcos and Jon Key: branding stories, type treatments, collaborations, commissions, and personal projects.
+Morcos Key Makes/Reads takes viewers through a selection of print materials designed by Wael Morcos and Jon Key: journals, books, newsprints, zines, type-specimens and more.
 These books are displayed alongside selections from their personal library, demonstrating the conceptual and aesthetic influence on the duo’s design process and creative practice.

 Nov 5, 6:30pm: Artist Talk with Wael Morcos and Jon Key